Cystitis Medicines UK: Nitrofurantoin and Trimethoprim Explained

 - Those with liver or kidney problems

-Antibiotic resistance reminder: Continuing trimethoprim until your full course is finished — even if you feel better early — is vital.
+Antibiotic resistance reminder: Completing the full prescribed course — even if symptoms resolve early — is vital.
 Stopping midway significantly increases the risk of the infection returning and of developing antibiotic resistance.

 Over-the-Counter Options

-There are no over-the-counter antibiotics for cystitis — nitrofurantoin and trimethoprim are prescription-only medicines in the UK.
-However, several OTC products can help manage symptoms while you await or obtain antibiotics:
+There are no over-the-counter antibiotics for cystitis in the UK — nitrofurantoin and trimethoprim are prescription-only.
+However, several OTC products can help manage symptoms:

 - Paracetamol or ibuprofen — for pain and discomfort relief

-- Urinary alkalinising sachets (e.g. Cystopurin, sodium citrate products) — may help relieve burning by reducing urine acidity, though evidence is limited
+- Urinary alkalinising sachets (e.g. Cystopurin, sodium citrate products) — may temporarily ease burning by reducing urine acidity

-- Cranberry products — some evidence for prevention, limited evidence for treatment of active infections
+- Cranberry products — some evidence for prevention; limited evidence for treating active infections

 How to Get Cystitis Treatment

-If symptoms of cystitis have persisted for more than 24 hours, seek medical advice.
-Although antibiotics are prescription-only and cannot be bought over the counter, you do not need to book a GP appointment.
+If symptoms have persisted for more than 24 hours, seek medical advice.
 Access Doctor is a GPhC-registered online pharmacy — complete a short consultation reviewed by our GPhC-registered pharmacist independent prescribers.
-Once approved, your antibiotic is delivered straight to your door, usually next working day.
+For a full explanation of the online prescribing process, see: UTI Antibiotics Online UK for Women.

 💊 NICE First-Line Antibiotic